 Securing seed funding is a pivotal milestone for any startup, but it’s also a stage fraught with challenges.
 Many founders unknowingly make avoidable mistakes that can hinder their chances of success.
-Whether it’s misjudging investor expectations or failing to communicate their vision effectively, these errors can derail even the most promising ventures.
+Whether it’s misjudging investor expectations, making critical pitch deck mistakes, or failing to communicate their vision effectively, these errors can derail even the most promising ventures.
+According to PitchBook’s 2025 Seed Funding Report, over 60% of startups that failed to close their seed round cited missteps in their pitch deck or investor targeting as primary reasons for rejection.

-This blog will explore common pitfalls in seed funding and provide actionable strategies to overcome them.
+This blog will explore the most common seed funding and pitch deck mistakes, providing actionable strategies to overcome them.
 From understanding the nuances of investor communication to crafting a compelling pitch, we’ll cover essential tips to help you secure funding with confidence.
-For a broader perspective, exploring various types of startup funding can help founders identify the best approach for their business needs and avoid common mistakes early on.
+Exploring various types of startup funding can help founders identify the best approach for their business needs and avoid common mistakes early on, especially as the funding landscape continues to evolve in 2025.

 What Should You Watch Out For?